Fiddletown AVA

-Modern History
+History

-Fiddletown viticultural area is considered the upper Amador wine growing region, as it sits at higher elevation to both the Shenandoah Valley AVA, anchored by the towns of Plymouth and Sutter Creek, and the wineries that run along eastern CA 16 to CA 49, more centered around Ione.
-This area historically, as all wine regions of the Sierra Nevada foothills, were started by settlers seeking their fortunes in the 1850s California Gold Rush.
-In Amador County, the new immigrants began planting grapevines and producing wine.
-In 1866, the number of grape-vines was estimated at 557,773; in 1867, at 1,140,000; 1868, at 683,623.
+Historically, as all wine regions of the Sierra Nevada foothills, was populated in the 1850s by settlers seeking their fortunes in the California Gold Rush.
+In Amador County, settlers who stayed in the area eventually planted grape vines to produce wine which became abundant by the end of the nineteenth century.
+In 1866, the number of grapevines was estimated at 557,773; in 1867, at 1,140,000; and 1868, at 683,623.

 The valley produced Zinfandel grapes throughout the late 1800s, but did not experience a wine boom until well into the 1960s.
-During the 1960s and 1970s, most of the grapes were sold to jug wine producers, the area became a growing retirement region, and the expanse of the population centers of the Central Valley and even Nevada added significant wine touring to the area.
-With this resurgence of local wine buyers, the regions of interior California, especially the Sierra Foothills, started a new resurgence with more plantings and wine making.
+During the 1960s and 1970s, most of the grapes were sold to jug wine producers when the area became a growing retirement region, and the expanse of the population centers of the Central Valley and adjacent Nevada added significant enotourism to the area.
+With this resurgence of local wine buyers, the regions of interior California, especially the Sierra Foothills, started a new viticulture resurgence and wine making.

+Fiddletown, which got its name because the young men of the town were always "fiddling" around, was briefly changed to the name of Oleta.
+But Fiddletown was immortalized in a story by Bret Harte, and the original name was restored in 1920.

-Fiddletown AVA is more high mountain grapes, with Syrah and related Rhone varietals doing well, and traditional Italian grapes such as Barbera, Tempranillo and Zinfandel being the historical favorites of the greater region.
+Fiddletown viticultural area is more high mountain grapes, with Syrah and related Rhone varietals doing well, and traditional Italian grapes such as Barbera, Tempranillo and Zinfandel being the historical favorites of the greater region.
 Grapes traditionally making up Bordeaux wine, such as Cabernet Sauvignon, Cabernet Franc are grown all across the region, just less common.
 Dominant white varietals grown in the region are Viognier, Grenache Blanc, Albarino, Rousanne, and others.
 Some vineyards in this area can stretch to over 3,000 feet above sea level creating a distinct difference to the lower elevations.
 A few celebrated winemakers especially focus on this area.
-A winery collective and store exists known as Amador 360 Winery Collective, which can give you a diverse introduction to this AVA specifically.
+A winery collective and store exists known as Amador 360 Winery Collective provides a diverse introduction specifically to this AVA.